 This guide explains how water filters work in plain English — the main filtering methods, what each one is good at, and why no single filter is “perfect” for every home.

-• 🚫 Why no single filter removes “everything”
+• Why no single filter removes every contaminant.

-• 🎯 How to match the filter type to your actual water problem
+• How to match the right filtration technology to your specific water concern.

 🧰 First: What a Water Filter Can (and Can’t) Do